plewis/plewis.github.io/phylogenetics/lab-revdiv.md

 ## Simulating and analyzing under the strict clock model

 Divergence time analyses are the trickiest type of analysis we will do in this course.
-That's because the sequences do not contain information about **substitution rates** or **divergence times** per se; they contain information about the **number of substitutions** that have occurred, and the number of substitutions  is the _product_ of rate and time.
+That's because the sequences do not contain information about **substitution rates** or **divergence times** _per se_; they contain information about the **number of substitutions** that have occurred, and the number of substitutions  is the _product_ of rate and time.
 Thus, maximum likelihood methods cannot separate rates from times; doing so requires a Bayesian approach and considered use of priors, which constrain the range of rate and time scenarios considered plausible.

 We will thus start slowly, and we will simulate data so that we know the truth.
 This will help guide your expectations when conducting divergence time analyses on real data.